 Work more efficiently

-Make our CRM easier to update, so changes can happen faster
+Make our back-office CRM easier to update so that changes can happen faster

 Use the same patterns and components across the site to save time